 You’ll find similar prices for the same brand and type of food, but Petco doesn’t have the same diversity of products as Chewy.
 For instance, I didn’t find brands like Pedigree or American Journey on Petco.
 Also, Petco isn’t that easy on your budget since it doesn’t carry the cheaper options.

-Both companies offer free delivery for large orders (Chewy for orders over $49 and Petco for orders over $35).
+Both companies offer free delivery for orders over $35.
 If your order is under the threshold, you’ll pay a flat fee of $4.95 on Chewy and $5.99 for standard delivery on Petco.
 Petco also offers options for speedier shipping, but the fee is higher.

-If you end up with an item you don’t like (or your precious pet refuses to eat), both Chewy and Petco accept returns.
+If you end up with an item your pet doesn’t like, both Chewy and Petco accept returns.
 With Petco, you have 30 days, starting with the initial shipment date, and you can either return the item(s) to a nearby store (use Store Locator on the website or in the app to find it) or send it by mail.

-However, Petco has some exceptions – the company doesn’t accept returns on prescription medicine and pharmacy products.
+However, Petco doesn’t accept returns on prescription medicine and pharmacy products.
 Also, prescription food products can only be returned by mail.

 Chewy’s return period is longer (365 days), but there’s also an exception with regard to prescription medications.
 The only way the company accepts a return, in this case, is if the order arrived at your location damaged.